microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/5-helm.md

 > The name `bot-application-secrets` could be changed, but the new name must then also be provided
 > to the chart of the sample, how to do this, is out of scope of this tutorial.

-The output we see should look similar to:
+The output should look similar to:

 ```text
 secret/bot-application-secrets created